ryanamannion/scrape-google-query/README.md

 ## `review.py`

 ```
-usage: review.py [-h] data_path
+usage: review.py [-h] [--responses] data_path

+Use metadata file to open documents for review, and delete irrelevant docs.

 positional arguments:
   data_path        path to data to review

 optional arguments:
   -h, --help       show this help message and exit
+  --responses, -r  display valid responses and exit
 ```

 ### Valid responses to prompt

 After each document is opened, the user will be prompted: `Is this doc relevant? >`.
-These are the valid responses and what they do
+These are the valid responses and what they do:

+Hint: run `$ python review.py -r` to see this in CLI

 | Response | Alternative(s) | Description & Action |
 |:---------:|:------------:|-----------------------|